- Shipped to 2M+ users in product

 Scaled across the full marketing ecosystem, from social and paid media to video, and every touchpoint in between.

-Of course we formalized the visuals and restrictions in guidelines.
+Of course we formalised the visuals and restrictions in guidelines.
 The real work was the human-centric foundation: clear from the start that we're an enabler, not a replacement.

 Snippets from back-to-back sketching sessions with the design team.
 Special thanks to Anton Antoniuk, Alexey Atapin, and Prem Cholewa.